stateoftheartai/sotaai/docs/common/development.md

   This will run once a Pull Request is created or push to master is made.

 ## Local Environment Setup

+To contribute to this library you will need to install the source code locally, follow the following docs to achieve this.

 Create a new environment using `venv`.
 We recommend you to create the virutal environment directory inside the repository (it will be ignore it) and name it